 EFH for the egg and larval stages includes the water column down to a depth of 655 ft (200 m) from the shoreline to the outer limit of the EEZ.
 EFH for juveniles and adults includes the water column down to a depth of 3,280 (1,000 m) from the shoreline to the outer limit of the EEZ.
-All life stages of the PMUS have HAPC designated and that includes the entire water column to a depth of 3,280 ft (1,000 m) above all seamounts and banks with summits shallower than 6,560 ft (2,000 m) within the EEZ (Figure 11.1-9) (Navy 2005).
+All life stages of the PMUS have HAPC designated and that includes the entire water column to a depth of 3,280 ft (1,000 m) above all seamounts and banks with summits shallower than 6,560 ft (2,000 m) within the EEZ (Figure 11.1-7) (Navy 2005).

 Although certain pelagic MUS are known to occur within the boundary of the Mariana Archipelago FEP, they are currently managed under a separate Pacific Pelagic FEP.
-Thirty species are currently managed as PMUS by the WPRFMC through the FEP for the Pelagic Fisheries of the Western Pacific Region.
-These are identical to the species managed in the previous Pelagic FMP (Table 11.1-9) (Navy 2005, WPRFMC 2009a).
-According to the WPRFMC (2009b), of the thirty PMUS, the five most commonly caught near Guam include the following: mahimahi (Coryphaena hippurus), wahoo (Acanthocybium solandri), bonita or skipjack tuna (Katsuwonus pelamis), yellowfin tuna (Thunnus albacares), and Pacific blue marlin (Makaira mazara).
-Sailfish and sharks are also caught, although not as frequently.
+Thirty-three species are currently managed as PMUS by the WPRFMC through the FMP for the Pelagic Fisheries of the Western Pacific Region (Navy 2005, WPRFMC 2005).
+PMUS are divided into the following species complex designations: marketable species, non-marketable species, and sharks.
+The designation of these complexes is based on the ecological relationships among the species and their preferred habitats (Navy 2005).
+The marketable species complex has been further divided into temperate and tropical assemblages.